tdgrant1/denss/README.md

 ## Input files
-DENSS primarily accepts [GNOM](https://www.embl-hamburg.de/biosaxs/gnom.html) .out files created by [ATSAS](https://www.embl-hamburg.de/biosaxs/software.html).
+DENSS primarily accepts [GNOM](https://www.embl-hamburg.de/biosaxs/gnom.html) .out files created by [ATSAS](https://www.embl-hamburg.de/biosaxs/software.html) (credit for .out parsing - Jesse Hopkins).
 DENSS uses the smoothed curve fit to the experimental data and extrapolated to q = 0, i.e. I(0).
 You can also use any other smooth and  extrapolated curve, such as the output from FoXS or CRYSOL, as long as it is supplied in a three